Preparation

 -

-Recent skin-sensitizing procedures (laser, strong chemical treatments, etc.)
+Recent skin treatments (laser, chemical procedures, etc.)

-Aftercare Preview
+9. Aftercare Preview

 Aftercare instructions will be provided following your appointment.

-FAQs
+10. FAQs

 1. How far in advance should I prepare?

-Begin preparing 3–7 days before your appointment, focusing on hydration, rest, and skin care.
+Begin preparing 3–7 days before your appointment.

 2. Can I get tattooed if I’m sick, pregnant, or breastfeeding?

-In these situations, it’s best to wait.
+It is best to wait.

 3. What should I eat beforehand?